-Clickatell has the world’s largest online gateway covering 819 networks across 221 countries.
-Our August 2014 comparison found they offer the best value because:
+Clickatell has one of the world’s largest online gateway system covering over 220 territories and 1,000 plus networks, your business can now connect with customers in every corner of the world.
+Our recent comparison found they offer the best value because:

 - They offer the lowest prices in most SMS delivery brackets

 - They have 24/7 support and local support from Sydney

 - They cover all the premium telecommunication networks including Telstra, Optus & Vodafone

 - They offer real-time SMS reporting including up-to-date message delivery statuses.

 - There are multiple payment options such as Paypal

 - They offer multiple protocols/interfaces